durudex/durudex-docs/docs/dev/api/user.md

 ## Sign Out

-In order to log out of your account, you need to refresh the token and be authenticated.
+In order to log out of your account, you need to refresh the token and be authorized.

 Request to sign out:
 ```graphql